WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 1. 45.90.28.51 and 45.90.30.51 are the DNS servers you need to replace in your VPN's settings

 ## Revoked? or Blacklisted?
-So you've gotten yourself blacklisted, either from my DNS (which seems very unlikely) or from another creator's DNS.
+So you've gotten yourself blacklisted, either from the DNS (which seems very unlikely) or from another creator's DNS.
 Follow the methods listed below and you should be unrevoked.

 Use Method 2 if Method 1 does not work.